robinboncoeur/KeysToLife/RSTs/Des.rst

 What The Animals Teach Us
 =========================

+*Ask the animals, and they will teach you.* – Job 12:7

 Natural revelation shows the reasonableness of believing in a Creator.
-The Bible commands us to:

-    *Ask the animals, and they will teach you* – Job 12:7

 In Australia, we have a kind of cicada that stays underground for 17 years.
 One day you're walking through the bush and you hear a horrible clatter and racket!
 You know the cicadas have come up, but this is the crop from those that went down 17 years ago.
 After 17 years they've come up to fill the bush with a cacophony of life and vitality... after being buried for 17 years!

 Who doesn't know about the life of a caterpillar?
 At the prime of its life, it goes into its chrysalis tomb.
 A child stumbling upon that wrapped, apparently lifeless, form would say, "That's the end of that."

 But despite appearances, it's not the end.
 The time will unfailingly come when that chrysalis will open, and out of that tomb will come something beautiful.
 And that butterfly will do something it could never do before – fly!

 Before, it was earth-bound, as we are.
 One day we will travel at the speed of thought.
 One day we will be transformed, just like the butterfly. – Des Ford

 .. image:: ../images/Flourish02.png